maanisim/maanisim.github.io/_posts/2024-08-17-network-traffic-management-in-aws-elastic-beanstalk.md

 - Allows for distributing the traffic more equally between the instances
 - Less computing power needed as instance does not need to decrypt incoming HTTPs traffic

-You can find the ports for the Nginx and where it serves traffic to via the 2 commands listed below:
+You can find the ports for the Nginx which were visualised in the graph above via the 2 commands listed below

+The port on which Nginx itself is listening:
 ```bash
 $ cat /etc/nginx/nginx.conf | grep "listen 80" -A 20 -B 1
     server {